zhangbsn-gt/developer.gov.sg/collections/_our-digital-journey/who-we-are.md

 ### Transform with the Singapore Government Developer Portal

-The Singapore Government Developer Portal (DevPortal) offers public officers, government business partners, and tech community members with key resources that support their digital transformation efforts.
+The Singapore Government Developer Portal (Dev Portal) offers public officers, government business partners, and tech community members key resources that support their digital transformation efforts.

 **Our Mission:** To provide a one-stop resource hub for government digital products and services.